petedanielsmith/social-media-effect-on-mental-health/README.md

 - [Kaggle](https://www.kaggle.com/) - Providing the data set used.
 - [ChatGPT](https://chatgpt.com/) - Used to invent the user personas from my centroid means, rewriting content sections in notebooks, readme and dashboard, bouncing ideas off and refactoring some code.
 - [Github Copiolot](https://github.com/features/copilot) - Adding function docstrings and commenting code and speeding up repetative tasks.
-- [Streamlit API Documentation](https://docs.streamlit.io/develop/api-reference) - One of the best, easy to use, product API documentation I have used.
+- [Streamlit API Documentation](https://docs.streamlit.io/develop/api-reference) - One of the best, easy-to-use product API documentation I have used.
 - [SimpleSteps.guide](https://simplesteps.guide/guides/technology/machine-learning-ai) - My notes I recorded from the Code Institute course.

 ### Media